 Teachers are BUSY and work many hours.
 A restaurant gift card can take dinner off their to-do list one night.
 And, since they aren’t making NFL sized salaries, they probably aren’t treating themselves that often.

 Not sure which restaurant to choose?
 Pick something local, something that has a variety of cuisines, or maybe a Door Dash gift card so the teacher can have lunch delivered to her one day!

 Target, Hobby Lobby, Michaels, and Amazon gift cards rank up there among teacher favorites too.
 Many teachers spend their own money on their students and their classroom, so gift cards like these are always thoughtful.

 As I just mentioned, teachers spend so much of their own money on supplies.
 Hooking them up with some GREAT supplies is a nice way to show that you appreciate them.

-Here are some supplies teachers love:
+Here are some personal supplies teachers love: